jaredkgrove/pick-up-games/README.md

 #todo:

-    - allow user to favorite and unfavorite a court
+    X allow user to favorite and unfavorite a court
-    - display # of favorites on court show page
+    X display # of favorites on court show page

-    - display next 10 games on welcome page
+    X display today's games on welcome page

-    - allow user to create squad
+    x allow user to create squad
     - allow user to join/leave squad
     - admin functionality